Nicholl Fellowships in Screenwriting

 The Don and Gee Nicholl Fellowships in Screenwriting is a fellowship program founded in 1986 to aid screenwriters.
-It is administered by the Academy of Motion Picture Arts and Sciences.
+It is administered by the Academy of Motion Picture Arts and Sciences, under the governance of the Academy Foundation Board.

 History

 Gee Nicholl, widow of producer Don Nicholl, worked with Julian Blaustein in 1985 to develop the program with the Academy.
 The original 1986 winners were Allison Anders, Dennis Clontz, and Jeff Eugenides.
 1989 fellow Radha Bharadwaj wrote the first screenplay made into a film, the 1991 drama Closet Land.
 Clontz won a Pulitzer Prize in 1994 and Eugenides won one in 2003.
 1992 fellow Susannah Grant was the first nominated for an Academy Award, for the screenplay for Erin Brockovich.
-The fellowship celebrated its 25th year in 2010.

-Beginning in 2013, a reading of scenes from winning screenplays have been performed by professional actors in front of an audience.
-In 2020 due to the coronavirus pandemic, the reading was conducted virtually.
-Actors that have participated in these readings over the years include: Kathy Baker, Elle Fanning, Ken Jeong, Gugu Mbatha-Raw, Freida Pinto, Alia Shawkat, Wes Studi, Blair Underwood, Vince Vaughn, and Anton Yelchin.
+As of the 2024 contest, 24 winning scripts have later been produced.

-As of the 2013 contest, 17 winning scripts have later been produced.
+Starting in 2025, the Academy partnered with over 40 global universities and writing labs, as well as The Black List, to invite submissions for the fellowship.